Volleyball is one of the most popular sports in the US. But many young athletes aren’t exposed to the sport until high school.

 Of course, your answers to these questions depend on many factors.
 You’ll need to have a location to hold the camp, which can be a school or recreational facility.
 The space or equipment available can play a big part in the setup of your camp.

 And you’ll need instructors.
 These can be former college players, high school coaches or other skilled adults.
-Current high school players can serve as assistant instructors for younger participants.
+Current high school players can serve as assistant instructors for younger participants and might volunteer to help.

 Also, think about the length of your camp.
 Some serious camps can be all day affairs that last a week or more.
 But most are less time-consuming and intense.